Dynamo-rblx/neural-network-stuff/README.md

-I based this off of a video I saw of a guy who made a neural network in C. Mine is "rudimentary" 🤓 b/c I only know the basics of C. He lost me at hidden layers.
+I based this off of a video I saw of a guy who made a neural network in C. Mine is "rudimentary" 🤓 b/c I only know the basics of C. He lost me at hidden layers (ik what they r but like coding them is different ig I didn't understand them enough?).
 I need to make a grid module if I want to continue this.
 demonstration: